seydx/homebridge-tado-platform/README.md

 **Boiler :**
 - Expose Tado Hot Water to Apple HomeKit!
-- Additional modes: Heat, Cool, Auto and Off
+- Additional modes: Heat, Auto and Off (For HOT WATER devices with temperature adjustment capability)
-- Auto heat/cool to a certain value (configurable within 3rd party app)

 **Temperature sensors:**
 - If enabled in config.json (externalSensor )this plugin will create temperature sensors for each room.